Lying on the bed, arms under head, staring through the window at the sea. The sea, deep blue, sky lighter. Clouds haunted with lavender

 I shake my head.
 Confusion.

 "About your dream," she says in an urgent voice.
 "You need to understand.
-If we add the numbers, the equation will
+If we add the numbers, the equation will explain it all."

 I look at the carved column.
 222. "Six?"
 I don't believe this is the answer.

 She smiles.
 "Two of us and two of us and two of us."

 "You and me?"